Request maintenance work on a public tree

 The root system is vital to a tree’s health and stability and must be protected during any nearby work.
 If a public tree is damaged, those responsible for the work can be fined.

-You must apply for tree owner approval to find out the requirements and restrictions if you are planning any project that could affect a public tree.
+You must apply for approval from the tree owner approval to find out the requirements and restrictions if you are planning any project that could affect a public tree.
 If approval is granted, the applicant is responsible for all associated costs and organisation of the work in accordance with our conditions.

 Trees and power lines